K-wachira/rails-movie-app/README.md

 * Database - postgresql used (relational database due to the transactional nature of the application)

 * Keys.
-    create a .env file in the root folder and paste the following
+    create a .env file in the root dir of the project and add the following

     ```
         POSTGRES_HOST=db